telerik/reporting-docs/knowledge-base/graph-manually-create-chart.md

 ## Solution

-If you choose not to use the Graph Wizard but create your chart manually, first get acquainted with the [visual structure]({%slug telerikreporting/designing-reports/report-structure/graph/structure%}) and [data-connection capabilities]({%slug telerikreporting/designing-reports/report-structure/graph/connecting-to-data%}) of the Graph.
+If you choose not to use the `Graph Wizard` but create your chart manually, first get acquainted with the [Structure]({%slug telerikreporting/designing-reports/report-structure/graph/structure%}) of the Graph.

 Then, check out the following table that shows the basic configuration for each chart type: